 Also, the cake batter is made right in the mug... easy, right?

 Ingredients you'll need

 - 1 egg yolk: no need for the egg white in this recipe; if you want to make it without the egg yolk, substitute with an additional 2 tablespoon of milk

 - granulated sugar: adds sweetness to the cake, but you can use any sweetener you like

 - avocado oil: you can use any neutral vegetable oil or use butter for additional flavour

 - whole milk: you can use any milk or non-dairy alternative

 - vanilla extract: my cakes must have vanilla extract for that true "cake" flavour; use pure vanilla extract for the best flavour

-- matcha: use a high quality matcha powder for great taste and colour; if you like your matcha strong, go with 1 full tsp, but I liked it at ½ tsp of matcha for this recipe.
+- matcha: use a high quality matcha powder for great taste and colour; if you like your matcha strong, go with 1 full teaspoon, but I liked it at ½ teaspoon of matcha for this recipe.